- Eye-grabbing interior

 Fuel economy gets a hybrid boost, but there’s no plug-in model of the Lexus LS, yet.

-The EPA hasn’t confirmed ratings yet, but Lexus predicts the 2018 LS sedan will earn 25 mpg city, 33 highway, 28 combined when configured as a rear-drive hybrid.
+The Lexus LS sedan earns 25 mpg city, 33 highway, 28 combined when configured as a rear-drive hybrid, according to the EPA.
 With all-wheel drive, the hybrid is pegged at 23/31/26 mpg.

-Based on those estimates, we give it a 6 out of 10, pending EPA confirmation.
+Based on those estimates, we give it a 6 out of 10.
 (Read more about how we rate cars.)